hkahng92/Java-Portfolio/SpringJPA.md

 		}

 1. Run the tests, re-factor...

+### Using JPA Dao in the controller

-1. To use JPA DAO in the controller, we simply `@Autowired` the Repositories in the controller class to use their methods:
+To use JPA DAO in the controller, we simply `@Autowired` the Repositories in the controller class to use their methods:

 	@Autowired
 	private CustomerRepository customerRepo;

 	@Autowired
 	private NoteRepository noteRepo;

 	@RequestMapping(value="/customer", method = RequestMethod.POST)
 	public Customer createCustomer(@RequestBody Customer customer) {
 		customerRepo.save(customer);
 		return customer;
 	}

 ### Common Exceptions, and how to handle them

 * Not being able to connect to database